 Defining the role of GATA2 in lymphatic vascular development as a means to understanding how GATA2 mutations predispose to human lymphoedema

-In collaboration with Professor Hamish Scott’s team at the Centre for Cancer Biology, we recently discovered that inherited mutations in the GATA2 gene predispose carriers to lymphoedema and myelodysplasia syndrome (MDS)-acute myeloid leukaemia (AML) (Kazenwadel et al., Blood, 2012).
-The fact that patients with GATA2 mutations develop lymphoedema highlighted an important role for GATA2 in lymphatic vessels.
+In collaboration with Professor Hamish Scott’s team at the Centre for Cancer Biology, we recently discovered that inherited mutations in the GATA2 gene predispose carriers to lymphoedema (localised fluid retention and tissue swelling) and myelodysplasia syndrome (MDS)-acute myeloid leukaemia (AML).
+The fact that patients with these mutations develop lymphoedema highlights an important role for GATA2 in lymphatic vessels.
 Our current work aims to define precisely how GATA2 controls the growth and development of lymphatic vessels, in order to understand how GATA2 mutations result in lymphoedema.
-Ultimately, we aim to identify new therapeutic targets to which effective therapeutics for the treatment of lymphoedema could be designed.
+Ultimately, we aim to identify new therapeutic targets in order to develop effective treatments for lymphoedema.

 What we aim to achieve

 Lymphatic vessels are of major importance to cancer patients.
-Cancer cells exploit lymphatic vessels as a “highway” for metastasis and can enter pre-existing lymphatic vessels, or promote the growth of new lymphatic vessels in order to gain access to the lymphatic vascular network and spread throughout the body.
-Lymphatic vessel damage following lymph node resection results in secondary lymphoedema, a disabling condition for a substantial proportion of cancer patients.
+Cancer cells exploit lymphatic vessels as a “highway” for metastasis (cancer spread) and can enter pre-existing lymphatic vessels, or promote the growth of new lymphatic vessels in order to gain access to the lymph system and spread throughout the body.
+Damage to lymphatic vessels following lymph node resection results in secondary lymphoedema, a disabling condition for a substantial proportion of cancer patients.
 There are currently no effective, curative treatments for lymphoedema.
 By understanding the signals that control the growth and development of lymphatic vessels, we hope to design new therapeutics that either block, or promote lymphatic vessel growth.
 Blocking agents should prove valuable to prevent cancer metastasis, while growth promoting agents could provide novel therapeutics for the treatment of secondary lymphoedema.

 Cancer Council SA's funding has been vital to progress our research and enabled us to gain new insight to the role played by the GATA2 gene in lymphatic vessels.
 As a result of CCSA funding we have been able to progress our work to the stage where it was awarded competitive grant funding from the NHMRC.